How Can You Tell If Your Facility Needs a Wastewater Treatability Study?

-If your facility is looking to treat its wastewater, whether for reuse in your process or discharge to the local environment or municipality, you might be wondering, “How can I tell if a wastewater treatability study is necessary?”
+If a facility is looking to treat its wastewater, whether for reuse in a process or discharging to the local environment or municipality, you might be wondering, “How can I tell if a wastewater treatability study is necessary?”

-Below, we point out the scenarios where the need for a wastewater treatability study is likely:
+Below, we point out the scenarios where a wastewater treatability study is likely needed: